 Want to learn more?
 Schedule a quick video or phone call with our camp director, Joe Farrell.

 In the summer of 2017, more than a dozen teens and young adults with autism, in partnership with the Evolve team and film industry professionals, collectively wrote the script for Parallels, a short film about the special relationship between a young teenager on the autism spectrum and his brother.

-“A lot of things about “Parallels” make me proud, but I am most proud of being an autistic person and representing a person with autism in our film,” said Joe Hnath, the 18-year-old actor playing the role of Rick, the brother with autism, in the film.
+“A lot of things about Parallels make me proud, but I am most proud of being an autistic person and representing a person with autism in our film,” said Joe Hnath, the 18-year-old actor playing the role of the autistic brother, Rick, in the film.
 “I have a brother in real life, so this experience has reminded me of my own family and it has inspired me to look into producing, directing, and acting as a career.”

 The production of Parallels offered a unique opportunity for the participants to pursue their love of filmmaking while gaining professional skills that are transferable to any work environment.

 “For me, it was very important to show people the real experiences that people with autism have that others may not think about,” said Jared Braun, the 21-year-old director of Parallels.

 An annual show featuring 20 Western Pennsylvania artists with developmental disabilities.

 monthly creative challenges

 Led by our community members, these monthly challenges are intended to stretch and build our artists’ creative muscles to keep them actively producing work.